openai/swarm/readme.md

 ## Setting up

+### 0. Installation

+Swarm manages dependencies with [poetry](https://python-poetry.org/docs/).
+Poetry is a tool for dependency management and packaging in Python.
+It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
+Poetry offers a lockfile to ensure repeatable installs, and can build your project for distribution.
+Note that Poetry should always be installed in a dedicated virtual environment to isolate it from the rest of your system.

+* To install the dependencies, run the following command: `poetry install`
+* To update poetry, run the following command: `poetry self update`
+* To add a new dependency, run the following command: `poetry add <package-name>`

 ### 1. Defining assistants and tools

 - An assistant will be initialized for every subfolder in the `assistants` folder based on the `assistant.json` specifications.